Climate Risk Assessment and Scenario Analysis for ASRS S2: A Practical Guide for Australian Companies

 2. Data Gathering: Collect key business and location data, emissions data, and relevant climate scenario information.

-3. Risk Identification: Identify both physical risks (weather, water, supply chain) and transition risks (policy, market, reputation).
+3. Risk Identification: Identify both physical risks including chronic and acute (weather, water, supply chain) and transition risks (policy, legal, technology, market & reputation).

 4. Risk Assessment: Determine which of those risks are material — meaning they could reasonably be expected to affect your business model, cash flows, or access to capital.